Avery246813579/Avery246813579/README.md

 # Avery Durrant
-I have programmed once.
-Exactly once.
+I like to build things